Why Machine Footprint Matters When Moving Mulch or Soil

 Mulch is usually not difficult because each load is impossible to move.

-Mulch is difficult because it often requires many repeated trips.
+Mulch is difficult because it often requires many repeated trips and controlled placement.

-The pile may be in the driveway or street.
+The pile may be in the driveway, street, parking lot, service area, or central staging location.

-The beds may be in the backyard, around the house, under trees, along fences, or near finished edges.
+The beds may be in the backyard, around the house, under trees, along fences, near curbs, around signs, or across a commercial property.

 A machine may help with distance.